cchen2125/stats2024-comp-asst2/README.md

 ## Turning it in

-This assignment will be due on Tuesday, November 8th before our meeting that day.
+This assignment will be due on October 26th before our meeting that day.
 Please upload the link to your finished assignment here: [https://forms.gle/1hKjMNt4HHx4ZCbw8](https://forms.gle/1hKjMNt4HHx4ZCbw8) !